 An extensive number of potential urban solutions were discussed during this Urban Thinkers Campus.
 Some examples are shared below as indicative of the richness of the conversations that took place.
-In addition, a more detailed urban solution from the Brotherhood of St. Laurence and its implementing partner ANZ Bank was submitted to the World Urban Campaign.
+In addition, a more detailed urban solution is attached to this document from the Brotherhood of St. Laurence and its implementing partner ANZ Bank.
 The other examples here would be further elaborated in due course.